On October 28, 2020, U.S. Customs and Border Protection (CBP) launched the CBP One™ mobile application on the Apple App and Google Play stores.

 Reporting your arrival for small pleasure boats has been available through the CBP ROAM™ application.
 However, in early 2022, reporting arrivals for pleasure boats will be transitioned to CBP One™ and the CBP ROAM™ application will no longer be available for use.

-Travelers should download the free CBP One™ app on their web-enabled smart device.
+Travelers should download the free CBP One™ app on their web-enabled smart device or access the CBP One™ website.
+Please note: Travelers can submit their information in advance via the CBP One™ website but will still need to use the mobile app to schedule an appointment.
+Fact sheets for CBP One™ are available in English, Spanish, Haitian Creole, Portuguese, and Russian.
+Quick reference guides for travelers submitting their information in advance are available in English and Spanish.
 Note that a free login.gov account is required to use CBP One™.
 After opening the CBP One™ app, tap “Sign In with Login.gov”.

 After signing in to CBP One™ users can access the different CBP services based on their specific needs.